JuliaPOMDP/POMDPs.jl/docs/src/examples.md

 The examples are organized by topic.
 The exmaples are designed to build through each step.
 First, we have to define a POMDP.
 Then we need to solve the POMDP to get a policy.
 Finally, we can simulate the policy to see how it performs.
 The examples are designed to be exeucted in order.
 For example, the examples in [Simulations Examples](@ref) assume that the POMDPs defined in the [Defining a POMDP](@ref) section have been defined and we have a policy we would like to simulate that we computed in the [Using Different Solvers](@ref) section.

-The [GridWorld MDP using Value Iteration and MCTS](@ref) section is a standalone example that does not require any of the other examples.
+The [GridWorld MDP Tutorial](@ref) section is a standalone example that does not require any of the other examples.

 ## Outline
 ```@contents